gabrielkassjohnson/parameter-free-topological-clustering/README.md

 through higher-dimensional persistence diagrams [Chazal et al. 2011], such as the cir- cular structure [...] although it is not yet clear how this type of information can be exploited.
 [Chazal]
 ```
+Pogo produces a wealth of parameters useful in analyzing the clustering behavior of datasets.
+Individual data points can be seen as having an individual filtration of the clusters that they belong to, over time.
+If individual points can be characterized as having a statistical relationship with this or that cluster, then the entire filtration must also have those characteristics.
+Which is to say, if every point is polled as to which cluster it belongs with the highest statistical certainty, a clustering arrangement composed of points polled individually this way may contain a mixture of the information in the original filtration, and connectivity information from regions of local density.
+Further improving the statistical ouputs of pogo is a priority.
+What is the mathematical support for the specific values of confidences it produces.
+Often, it seems to give an overly high confidence for the final cutoff, when human intution is always looking for more and more detail, pogo seems balanced primarily with global properties.
+Why is this?
+Is this the effect of blindness to density?
+Suppose a similar cutoff optimization algorithm could be run on a bi-filtration, would the balance then shift towards local structure?
+Intuitively, finding such a cutoff within a bi-filtration should give higher test accuracies, because of it's ability to balance local and global stucture.

 ## References